Projects

 screen

-Instadose is an iOS app for daily diabetes management.
-It counts carbs and helps with bookkeeping so patients can nail their insulin dosage every time.
-It can also scan the Freestyle Libre blood glucose monitor via NFC, and displays a beautiful interactive history of the user’s glucose levels.
+Instadose is an iOS app for daily diabetes management that I worked on together with a friend of mine.
+Instadose counts carbs and helps with bookkeeping so patients can nail their insulin dosage every time.
+It also scans the Freestyle Libre blood glucose monitor via NFC, and displays a beautiful interactive history of the user’s glucose levels, combined with the nutrition history.
+(Apparently, the latter is such a difficult feature that Instadose is the only app that does it!
+The poor UX of first-party apps was a core reason I chose to work on this.)

 I spent a lot of time on this app, and I’m pretty happy that it turned out to be very helpful for myself.
-I’m hoping to be able to publish it on the App Store sometime, although the legal situation for medical apps like Instadose is pretty complicated.
+I’ve been using it daily since its inception, and I’m hoping to be able to publish it on the App Store at some point.
+Sadly, the legal situation for medical software like Instadose is pretty challenging, to say the least.

 I also loved learning about SwiftUI in the process of writing it.
 I started off by doing Stanford’s CS193p course which is freely available on YouTube, then I just taught myself as I went.
 With ~9K lines of code, it’s my biggest project by far.